Find two referees

 One referee should ideally be an EFS fellow, and these colleagues may become part of an important network as you move into the EFS.
 You can identify fellows in your College or School on the current fellows page.

-If your teaching was mainly done outside ANU, you can use an external referee, but do talk to an EFS coach before finalising your request and application.
+If your teaching was mainly done outside ANU, you can use an external referee, but do talk to an EFS mentor before finalising your request and application.

 You will be able to access a referee form (Word document) relevant to your category of fellowship.
 Please send this to your referees, preferably with a final draft of your application.
 They should send the completed form back to you, and then you can include both referee reports in your complete application (a single PDF).

 For detailed examples to help you with writing your application, please select the fellowship category relevant to you.
 If you’re unsure, find out more about your fellowship category.

 When writing your HEA fellowship application, there are other considerations to be mindful about.

 What should you NOT include?